People

 • Meteorology Senior Thesis (Fall 2020)

-• Flor Vanessa Maciel (now graduate student at UCLA)
+• Flor Vanessa Maciel (currently graduate student at UCLA)

 • Berkeley Lab Undergraduate Research program, LBNL (Summer 2020)